Terraminator/Terraminator/README.md

-# Hi there I am Terraminator.
+# Hi there👋 I am Terraminator.
 - I am a Programmer/Hacker
 - I am interested in everything todo with programming an IT-Security.
 - I' m currently working on a Browser for Jusoft and learning c++!